Understanding Anxiety: How to recognize the signs

 • Engaging in habits like nail-biting, skin-picking, or pacing

 • Acknowledge it.
-Anxiety thrives in uncertainty, and simply naming what you’re experiencing can help ease its grip.
+Anxiety thrives in uncertainty, and simply naming what you’re experiencing can help ease its grip on you.

 • Practice grounding techniques.
 Deep breathing, mindfulness, or physical movement can help regulate your nervous system.